Seattle Delta flight turns around after passenger assaults attendant

 Delta Flight 129 left the airport just after 5 p.m., and about 45 min into the flight a First Class passenger assaulted a flight attendant.

-Several passengers help subdue the suspect, and the suspect was restrained on board, according to Delta.
+Several passengers helped subdue the suspect, and the suspect was restrained on board, according to Delta.

-The flight turned around and landed back at Sea-Tac around 7:10 p.m. without incident where police took the suspect into custody.
+The flight turned around and landed back at Sea-Tac around 7:10 p.m. without incident; police took the suspect into custody.
+He is expected to make an appearance in Federal Court Friday afternoon.

 Two people were taken to local hospitals to be treated.
 They have non-life threatening injuries.